SaaS API Sync Strategies for DSR Pipelines

 Compliance Telemetry & SLA Enforcement

 Deterministic extraction must align with regulatory audit requirements.
 Every discovery cycle generates metadata that feeds into compliance dashboards and legal hold trackers.
-To prevent re-identification risks during aggregated reporting, privacy teams apply statistical noise to volume metrics.
-Implementing differential privacy for aggregated DSR metrics outlines the epsilon-budget allocation required for production telemetry.
-This ensures SLA tracking remains mathematically sound without exposing subject-level patterns to internal analytics pipelines.
+Aggregate operational metrics (volume counts, latency percentiles, error rates) must be computed at the batch level and reported without subject-level granularity.
+This ensures SLA tracking remains auditable without exposing individual request patterns to internal analytics pipelines.

 Phase Boundary Enforcement